Apr 1, 2025

 It's never easy to deliver such news, but my role wasn't just to explain his diagnosis—it was to guide him through the next steps, ensuring that he felt supported and informed.
 I knew we had to start with a clear understanding of his cancer and explore the best treatment options available.
 Patients in my experience have always gone to the abyss of the internet to get information that may not be applicable to them, and I wanted to guide him and his family to a more informed internet.
 That's when I decided to use the AI tools available to me, tools that I'd been integrating into my practice over the past few months.

-While we had already confirmed Mr X’s diagnosis, I wanted to ensure we had the most comprehensive view of his cancer’s extent.
+While we had already confirmed Mr X's diagnosis, I wanted to ensure we had the most comprehensive view of his cancer's extent.
 His tumor was located in a tricky area of the colon, and I was concerned about the potential spread to nearby lymph nodes and organs.
 To get a clearer picture, I used one of the AI-powered imaging tools with the help of my radiology colleagues.
-This system could analyze CT scans, MRIs, and PET scans much faster and with greater precision than the human eye could.
+Research published in Nature Medicine demonstrates that AI-supported screening achieves cancer detection rates 17.6% higher than conventional methods, processing images much faster and with greater precision than the human eye alone.

 "Let's take another look at your scans," I said, trying to reassure him.
 "This tool helps us see things more clearly, and I want to be thorough."

 The AI instantly processed his CT scan, providing a detailed analysis of the tumor and its potential spread.
 When I examined the results, I was taken aback.
-The AI flagged a secondary nodule in Mr X’s liver that hadn’t been clearly visible in the original scan.
-While it wasn’t conclusive, this additional information was crucial—it meant that we needed to conduct further tests to understand whether the cancer had metastasized.
+The AI flagged a secondary nodule in Mr X's liver that hadn't been clearly visible in the original scan.
+Studies show that AI tools can achieve sensitivity rates of up to 99.1% in detecting abnormalities, significantly improving diagnostic accuracy.
+While it wasn't conclusive, this additional information was crucial—it meant that we needed to conduct further tests to understand whether the cancer had metastasized.

 "This is why I love using this system," I exclaimed, pointing to the flagged area on the screen.
 "It's like having a second pair of eyes, ensuring that we catch every detail.
 This finding might change the way we approach your treatment, but let's take it one step at a time."

 Mr X seemed comforted by the explanation and was intrigued by my open technological approach to his treatment.
-I could tell that the AI’s precision had given him a sense of confidence.
+I could tell that the AI's precision had given him a sense of confidence.
+The National Cancer Institute emphasizes how AI has shown tremendous potential to improve cancer detection in symptomatic patients, making it easier for radiologists to identify potentially aggressive cancers.
 We would still need more tests, but now we were better prepared for what lay ahead.

 After confirming the diagnosis and staging, we needed to decide on the best course of treatment.
 For someone like Mr X, with a tumor in the colon and potential metastasis to the liver, there were multiple options—chemotherapy, radiation, surgery, or a combination of these treatments.
 The treatment decisions could be overwhelming, and he wanted to make sure he was pursuing the most effective plan for his specific situation.

-I turned to another AI-powered tool I had been incorporating to help develop personalised treatment plans.
-This system analyzed patient data, including medical records, clinical trials, and past patient outcomes, to recommend tailored treatments based on a person’s unique medical profile.
-The AI’s ability to cross-reference a wealth of information was invaluable.
+I turned to another AI-powered tool I had been incorporating to help develop personalized treatment plans.
+Research in precision oncology shows that AI-based big data analysis can automatically generate patient diagnosis and personalized treatment plans, helping clinicians provide the best treatment for their patients.
+This system analyzed patient data, including medical records, clinical trials, and past patient outcomes, to recommend tailored treatments based on a person's unique medical profile.
+The AI's ability to cross-reference a wealth of information was invaluable.

 "Mr X, here's where we stand," I said, pulling up the data on my computer.
 "The AI has analyzed your condition and compared it to thousands of cases similar to yours.
 Based on this information, here are a few treatment options we could consider."

 The AI tool provided several recommendations, each with an estimate of success rates and potential side effects.
-It suggested a combination of chemotherapy and immunotherapy, treatments that had shown promising results for patients with Mr X’s stage and type of cancer including analysing the genetic subtype and targets.
+It suggested a combination of chemotherapy and immunotherapy, treatments that had shown promising results for patients with Mr X's stage and type of cancer including analyzing the genetic subtype and targets.
+The National Cancer Institute has developed AI tools that can predict patient responses to cancer drugs by analyzing single-cell transcriptomics, enabling more precise treatment matching.

 "While we'll discuss this more in-depth, I wanted to share these insights with you," I continued.
 "The data is coming from a massive database of patient outcomes, and it gives us a clearer idea of what might work best for you."

 Mr X nodded, looking at the recommendations thoughtfully.
-The AI’s data-driven approach allowed him to see exactly why certain treatments were being recommended.
-It wasn’t just me telling him what to do—it was a collaborative decision based on real-world data, and I could tell it made him feel more confident in his treatment plan.
+The AI's data-driven approach allowed him to see exactly why certain treatments were being recommended.
+Recent advances in AI algorithms provide more rigorous manipulation of large-scale datasets for specific cancer care paths, shaping treatment according to each patient's unique profile.
+It wasn't just me telling him what to do—it was a collaborative decision based on real-world data, and I could tell it made him feel more confident in his treatment plan.

 "I like that I can see the reasoning behind each option," he said.
 "It feels like we're making an informed decision, not just guessing."

-The value of AI didn’t stop at the treatment planning stage.
+The value of AI didn't stop at the treatment planning stage.
 Once Mr X began chemotherapy, I used an AI system to monitor his progress and track his response to the treatment in real time.
 This system constantly analyzed his lab results, scans, and symptoms, comparing them to other patients with similar profiles.
+AI systems can accurately analyze medical data to support personalized medicine and create tailored treatment plans, while also providing continuous monitoring capabilities.
 It could predict whether the treatment was effective or if adjustments were needed.

 After Mr X's third round of chemotherapy, the AI system flagged an issue: his white blood cell count was dangerously low, which could leave him susceptible to infection.
 The system suggested early intervention, advising me to adjust his chemotherapy regimen and start medication to help stimulate his immune system.